Lymphadenitis

 What is Lymphadenitis?

-Inflammation of lymph nodes.
+Inflammation of lymph nodes, typically caused by infection.

-What causes Lymphadenitis?
+What are common causes of Lymphadenitis?

 What are symptoms of Lymphadenitis?